saltykovdg/mern-react-redux-nodejs-express-todo-list/README.md

     ```
     Here, notice the usage.
 In `<module-name>/<component-name>`, `<module-name>` will be passed as `parent` and `<component-name>` will be passed as `<name>`.

-3. `helpers` - an helper object is passed which include common utility functions.
+3. `helpers` - a helper object is passed which includes common utility functions.
 For now, it contains `capitalize`.
 If you want to add more, send a PR to [mern-cli](https://github.com/Hashnode/mern-cli).

 #### Blueprint files
-Blueprints are basically [ejs](https://github.com/mde/ejs) templates which are rendered with the same three variables(`name`, optional `parent` and `helpers` object) as above.
+Blueprints are basically [ejs](https://github.com/mde/ejs) templates which are rendered with the same three variables (`name`, optional `parent` and `helpers` object) as above.

 ### Caveats